thrasher-corp/gocryptotrader/docs/CODING_GUIDELINES.md

 - If native Go types are not supported directly, use the following built-in types:
   - `types.Time` for Unix timestamps that require custom unmarshalling.
   - `types.Number` for string-encoded numbers that must support accurate precision or parsing.
-- Add omitempty to JSON tags for optional fields or when zero values are meaningful.
 - Always use full and descriptive field names for clarity and consistency.
 Avoid short API-provided aliases unless compatibility requires it.

 ### Struct Naming